digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

   * XBee Wi-Fi (``WiFiDevice``)

-All these XBee classes allow you to configure the physical XBee, communicate with the device, send data to other nodes on the network, receive data from remote devices, and so on.
+All these XBee classes allow you to configure the physical XBee, communicate with the device, send data to other nodes in the network, receive data from remote devices, and so on.
 Depending on the class, you may have additional methods to execute protocol-specific features or similar methods.